DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 If the players inquire about the Order of the Silver Dragon, the revenant shares only that the knights of the Order opposed the lord of Ravenloft in life and suggests that the players speak with Sir Godfrey to obtain further information.
 If the players obtained the silver pendant in the watchtower by the River Ivlis Crossroad, the revenant recognizes it, but refuses to comment further on its significance.

 If the players ask the revenant why it is guarding the bridge, it says only, "Because I raised my voice against my commander and was banished.
-Now, I stand like my brothers- and sisters-in-arms, watching the dark places of this land and awaiting an order that will never come."
+Now, I stand like my brothersand sisters-in-arms, watching the dark places of this land and awaiting an order that will never come."

 If the players ask why it cannot take up arms against Strahd itself, it says only, "Because my commander forbids it, and my spirit is bound from disobeying his will."
 It is willing to share that its commander's name is Sir Vladimir Horngaard, but is unwilling to share more, advising the players to speak with Sir Godfrey instead.